-

 The Board

 The MHPN Board consists of representatives of the four member organisations and is guided by an independent Chair.
-The Board brings a wealth of interdisciplinary experience to their role of overseeing MHPN’s operations and governance.
+The Board brings a wealth of multidisciplinary experience to their role of overseeing MHPN’s operations and governance.

 Adrian Armitage head shot